-This blog is Part 1 of 3 of the May 2020 Craft in Style Subscription Box.
-You can shop the box and find out more here.
+This blog was Part 1 of 3 of the May 2020 Craft in Style Subscription Box.
+You can shop the Sunprints used in this tutorial here – 8×10 Sunprint Kit or 4×4 Sunprint Kit.
 Part 2: How to Make Cyanotype Tea Towels can be found here.
 Part 3: How to Make Cyanotype Cotton Napkins here.

 Cyanotypes are a gorgeous type of photograph that you can make without needing a darkroom or any additional supplies!
 You can get Sun Print Paper to make photographs like these here.

 And Cyanotypes are the feature of our May 2020 Craft in Style Subscription Box.
 For the subscription box, we’ll be making our own Cyanotype prints with liquid painted on to Cotton Napkins and Flour Sack Tea Towels.
 But the best way to get started learning about cyanotypes is to start with pre-made Sun Print paper like these!